-The gateway to West Limerick, the Great Southern Trail, is a 40km off-road cycling and walking trail which gives you the opportunity to explore quaint towns and villages including Rathkeale, Ardagh, Newcastle West, Templeglantine, and Abbeyfeale.
+The gateway to West Limerick, the Limerick Greenway, is a 40km off-road cycling and walking trail which gives you the opportunity to explore quaint towns and villages including Rathkeale, Ardagh, Newcastle West, Templeglantine, and Abbeyfeale.
 Starting in Rathkeale, cyclists or walkers travel westward through the town towards Ardagh.

 Once you reach Abbeyfeale, you’ll be able to rest and enjoy a well-deserved break and refreshments.

 The Grand Canal Way is a 117 km long-distance trail that follows the towpath of the canal from Lucan Bridge to Shannon Harbour.
 The mammoth trail is typically completed in five days or can be cycled or walked in sections.

 A really enjoyable section of the Grand Canal Way is 8.5km long and is found between the third lock at Inchicore and the twelfth lock at Lucan.
 This stretch of the route opened in 2010 and is a great way to explore the capital, whether you’re just visiting or a True Blue.